siriusm46/siriusm46/README.md

 ### Hi there 👋
 I'm a self-learner exploring electronics, interested in hardware design and robotics.
 I’m currently doing projects with ARM Cortex M3 and AVR.
 In my free time, I love working on Machine Learning and make some patterns with data!

-I am a supporter of Open Source, and I always try to give "my STUDENT power" to them by sharing their good points with my friends and writing about them on my blog.
+Always trying to give "my STUDENT power" to Open Source projects by sharing their good points with my friends and writing about them on my blog.
+(BIG SUPPORTER ⚡)

 My name is not pronounced as Heekret.
 It sounds like Heejret.  😆